-If there is one thing we’ve learned in the six years since we founded The Coaches Site, it’s that the games top coaches LOVE practice.
+If there is one thing we’ve learned since we founded The Coaches Site, it’s that the games top coaches LOVE practice.
 In fact, to an individual, it’s fair to say that they value preparing for and running practice as the most important part of their job.

 It’s where a team’s identity is created, habits are reinforced and player’s build trust amongst their group.

 Depending on what level you coach at, you may have a lot or very little time to prepare for practice.
 But regardless of what time and resources you have available, it’s important that you come to the rink with a plan and process for getting players on the same page as you.

 As iconic Canadian junior coach Don Hay said (VIDEO BELOW) during our 2012 Hockey Coaches Conference:

 “If you don’t prepare and it’s a bad practice; don’t get mad at the players, get mad at yourself”

 So beyond having a practice plan, communicating it with you staff and players, what else can you do as a coach to get your team prepared to have a great practice?